henrikwirth/gatsby-starter-wordpress-twenty-twenty/README.md

 - Since WP currently only revisions titles and post content the same is true for WPGraphQL.
 Soon ACF revision support will be added and any unrevisioned data/meta will be pulled from the main post of the revision (for ex for featured images)

 To get started, setup a Preview instance on Gatsby cloud, then take your preview URL and add it to your WP instance under wp-admin->Settings->GatsbyJS->"Preview Webhook"

+You can also host your own preview server or test it out locally by running `ENABLE_GATSBY_REFRESH_ENDPOINT=true gatsby develop` and pointing your Preview webhook setting at `http://localhost:8000` or at the url for your self-hosted preview instance.

 ## Recommendations